 - Inform school immediately if children are sick or have been admitted to hospital for surveillance.

-- Keep sick children at home until symptoms have improved and the fever has subsided.
-Then, take rest for at least 2 more days before returning to school.
+- Keep sick children at home until symptoms have improved and the fever has subsided without further medication.
+Then, take rest for at least 1 more day before returning to school.

 - Co-operate with schools by picking up children not feeling well from school and consulting the doctor immediately.